clif-os/bdCard/PROPOSAL.md

 - **Overview:**
   - _Start date:_ immediately
   - _Deliverable first major draft:_ mid February
+  - _Review of first major draft:_ after delivery date mid-late February
   - _Site visit:_ late February
   - _Completion:_ late March
 - **Recurring Items:**
-  - Weekly demo deliverable, available every Monday
+  - _Deliverable demos:_ weekly, available every Monday
-  - Weekly meeting
+  - _General meetings:_ Weekly, flexible day

 ## Project Costs
 - **$30,000 base cost split into the following payments:**
   - 25% up front ($7,500)
-  - 25% on delivery of first major draft in mid February ($7,500)
+  - 25% on delivery of first major draft by approximately mid February ($7,500)*
   - 50% upon completion of project in late March ($15,000)
+* A first major draft shall be considered a version of the application which meets all items defined by the Project Structure and also functions resonably error free
 - **Stipulations:**
-  - if at over 600 hours completed building agreed upon project structure and the project has a significant number of hours remaining to be completed, the project completion date may be renegotiated to a reasonable point determined by both parties
+  - If at over 600 hours completed building agreed upon project structure and the project has a significant number of hours remaining to be completed, the project completion date may be renegotiated to a reasonable point determined by both parties
-  - at over 600 hours completed building agreed upon project structure, work will be handled at $50/hour, payed biweekly
+  - At over 600 hours completed building agreed upon project structure, work will be handled at $50/hour, payed biweekly
-  - minor additions to project structure (work taking less than 3 hours) will be done free of charge
+  - Minor additions to project structure (work taking less than 3 hours) will be done free of charge
-  - any major additions to the project structure (defined as work taking more than 3 hours) will be handled separately at a rate of $50/hour
+  - Any major additions to the project structure (defined as work taking more than 3 hours) will be handled separately at a rate of $50/hour
-  - after final delivery, additional work will be delivered at a rate of $50/hour, payed biweekly
+  - After final delivery, additional work will be delivered at a rate of $50/hour, payed biweekly
-  - all hourly rates will be tracked exactly by _Mimio LLC_ using an industry time tracking tool and reported back to the The Joint Center for Housing Studies in a formal document
+  - All hourly rates will be tracked exactly by _Mimio LLC_ using an industry time tracking tool and reported back to the The Joint Center for Housing Studies in a formal document

 ***